Posted: Saturday, August 1, 2020. 3:20 pm CST.

 The views expressed in this article are those of the writer and not necessarily those of Breaking Belize News.

-By Hugh O’Brien: On 1st August 2019, Part I of 2 articles am writing reflecting on the state of affairs of ‘black’ people as we celebrate emancipation, was posted and shared on Breaking Belize News.
+By Hugh O’Brien: On 1st August 2020, Part I of 2 articles am writing reflecting on the state of affairs of ‘black’ people as we celebrate emancipation day, was posted and shared on Breaking Belize News.

 Part I focused primarily on our mental state, showing us where we came from, and where we are as ‘black’ people in Belize.
 Part I concluded that the leaders of the UDP or the PUP, whether black, arab or spanish are not the solution…in fact, they have become part of the problem.
 In their own selfish way these leaders continue to promote dependency, political tribalism and deep down are content that we are a poor dependent people, one that they can easily buy with some groceries and a few dollars.